-Above all, you should listen to your body, don't over do
+Above all, you should listen to your body, don't over do it, and don't exercise to the point of exhaustion.

 No matter what type of exercise program you use, discuss your plan with your doctor, or speak with a fitness instructor for prenatal modifications.
 If you develop any complications of pregnancy, such as high blood pressure, premature labor, bleeding, premature rupture of the membranes, etc., stop exercising until you discuss your exercise plans with your doctor.